kraabhi/Files_Operations/README.md

 # Files_Operations
-Script for various types of file operations
+Script for various types of file operationsto make preprocessing easy and quick.